 “We all know how important physical activity and exercise is for our physical health – our fitness, flexibility, balance and strength.
 But being physically active can also help manage and improve our mental health and wellbeing.”

-Besides keeping your heart, joints, and bones healthy, there are several other reasons why physical therapy is beneficial for your body.
+Besides keeping your heart, joints, and bones healthy, there are several reasons why physical therapy is beneficial for your body.
 Ahead, we’ve covered a list of some ways in which physical therapy improves your mental health.

 Increases Physical Activity